 Editor’s note: Claire Foy has won her first Emmy – Outstanding Lead Actress In A Drama Series – for her role as Queen Elizabeth II in the Netflix drama The Crown.
 The actress was nominated in 2017 too under the same category, but the award eventually went to Elizabeth Moss for The Handmaid’s Tale.
 Here’s a review of the series from last year.

 One of the most powerful moments in The Crown – a biographical drama of the British royal family, especially of Queen Elizabeth – arrives in episode 7.
 Winston Churchill (John Lithgrow), in an audience with the newly crowned Queen Elizabeth (a brilliant Claire Foy), talks world politics.
 He tells her that he’s just received confirmation about the Soviets testing the H-Bomb in the Kazhakh desert.
 Amidst some preening (“I’m the person everyone would want in the room with Stalin”) and foisting his opinions on the young – and yet unschooled in affairs of the world — Queen, Churchill forcefully declares that Britain must spearhead the efforts to secure peace, lest Eisenhower beats them to it.
 Elizabeth is lost, and Churchill, sensing that, presses his advantage.
+And when says that he’d shortly dispatch the Foreign Secretary (Jeremy Northam as Anthony Eden) to Washington to secure a meeting with Eisenhower, Elizabeth swiftly pounces on something that she has sure knowledge of.
+Is he up to it, she asks, momentarily stumping the very verbose Churchill — “I’ve heard he is a very sick man.
+I would hate to think that the country wasn’t in safe hands.”

 The Crown, Netflix’s home production and its most expensive series to date, is made of many such coming-of-age moments in the life of the young Queen Elizabeth II.
 When it begins, The Crown seems like an organic extension of The King’s Speech, a 2010 movie that was set around King George VI’s ascension to the throne, with particular focus on the King overcoming his speech disorder, with the help of a therapist found by his wife and queen-consort, Lady Elizabeth, later the Queen Elizabeth the Queen Mother.